saikrishna1312/Image-super-resolution-using-GAN/README.md

 The Dataset has been downloaded from Div2K High Resolution Images (https://www.kaggle.com/datasets/soumikrakshit/div2k-high-resolution-images/data)
 This project uses a dataset of high-resolution images.
 You need two sets of images:

-High-Resolution (HR) Images: Original high-resolution images.
+ - **High-Resolution (HR) Images**: Original high-resolution images.
-Low-Resolution (LR) Images: Downscaled versions of HR images obtained after running down_scale.py file which will downscale the image by a given factor (4 in this case).
+ - **Low-Resolution (LR) Images**: Downscaled versions of HR images obtained after running down_scale.py file which will downscale the image by a given factor (4 in this case).

 You can use any image dataset of your choice.
 In this project, LR images are resized to 64x64 and HR images to 256x256 to save time and compute.

-Place your training images in the following directories:
+Placed the training images in the following directories:

-train_LR/: Low-resolution images (e.g., 64x64)
+ - train_LR/: Low-resolution images (e.g., 64x64)
-train_HR/: High-resolution images (e.g., 256x256)
+ - train_HR/: High-resolution images (e.g., 256x256)

-Place your validation images in the following directories:
+Place the validation images in the following directories:

-val_LR/: Low-resolution validation images val_HR/: High-resolution validation images
+ - val_LR/: Low-resolution validation images
+ - val_HR/: High-resolution validation images

 ## Training Process
 The generator is trained to minimize pixel-wise loss (MSE) and fool the discriminator.